yangshun/tech-interview-handbook/preparing/README.md

 >
 > Outside of work I develop a on open source projects written in Python.
 Examples of some open source projects I created are <insert examples>.
 >
-> I'm now seeking new job oppurtunities in the Boston area since I'm relocating for personal reasons.
+> I'm now seeking new job opportunities in the Boston area since I'm relocating for personal reasons.
 In particular I think Boston Dynamics is a perfect fit for my interests as well as my skill set.

 **Upon Getting the Question**